 As Majority Leader, Turzai cultivated support for the Fair Share Act, or Senate Bill 1131, which became Act 17 of 2011.
 This law eliminates joint and several liabilities, and essentially requires a defendant to pay his or her fair share of the damages when defendant liability is less than 60 percent.
 Also as Majority Leader, Turzai assisted in the passage of House Bill 493, which became Act 77 of 2013.
 Otherwise known as the Redevelopment Assistance Capital Projects (RACP) bill, this legislation sought to reduce the Commonwealth’s debt by amending the Capital Facilities Debt Enabling Act.
 This cut RACP debt limit from $4.05 billion to $3.45 billion.

-From 2002 to the present day, Turzai has been known for his commitment to privatizing Pennsylvania’s liquor business.
+From 2002 until his retirement from the House, Turzai has been known for his commitment to privatizing Pennsylvania’s liquor business.
 In the 2013-2014 session, Turzai was the prime sponsor of House Bill 790.
 This bill provided for wholesale retail of wine and spirits, effectively eliminating government intervention and allowing privatization.
 As Speaker, Turzai was the prime sponsor of House Bill 466 of 2015, the first liquor privatization bill that had ever made its way through both the House and the Senate to the Governor’s desk.
 Ultimately, the bill was vetoed by Governor Wolf.
 Also as Speaker, Turzai sponsored another liquor reform bill, House Bill 1690, which focused on convenience for the consumer to purchase alcohol, with provisions for wine sales in grocery stores, an auction of expired liquor licenses, and direct wine shipments to Pennsylvania homes.
 The bill was signed into law by Governor Wolf on June 8th, 2016, and became Act 39 of 2016.

 To view this Speaker's House Historical Biography, click here.